Charles Fenerty: Invention of paper from wood pulp

 Each time Fenerty hauled lumber and produce to Halifax, he would pass the local paper mills, and sometimes stopped by to watch the process, since there were many similarities between lumber and paper mills.
 In those days paper was made from pulped rags, cotton and other plant fibres, a technique used for nearly 2000 years (see History of paper).
 Demand for paper was outstripping the supply of rags, and Europe started cutting down their shipments of cotton to North America.

 Fenerty had learned that trees have fibres too, through discussions with the naturalist Titus Smith.
 At the age of 17 (in c.1838) he began his experiments of making paper from wood.
 By 1844, he had perfected the process (including bleaching the pulp to a white colour).
 In a letter written by a family member circa 1915 it is mentioned that Charles Fenerty had shown a crude sample of his paper to a friend named Charles Hamilton in 1840 (a relative of his future wife), though the family member in question would have been around 8 at the time.

 On 26 October 1844 Charles Fenerty took a sample of his paper to Halifax's top newspaper, the Acadian Recorder, where he had written a letter on his newly invented paper saying:

 Other inventors had used wood to make paper; in the 18th century a French scientist by the name of René Antoine Ferchault de Réaumur suggested that paper could be made from trees.
 His theory caught the interest of Matthias Koops, who in 1800 experimented with papermaking by compressing and adhering straw and wood shavings.

 In about 1838 German weaver Friedrich Gottlob Keller read Réaumur's report.
 Unaware of Fenerty across the ocean, he experimented for a few years and, in 1845, a year after Fenerty's letter to the newspaper, filed for a patent in Germany for the ground wood pulp process for making modern paper.
-In that same year Henry Voelter bought the patent for about five hundred dollars and started making paper.
-His venture wasn't financially successful, and he later was unable to afford to renew his patent.
+In that same year Heinrich Voelter bought the patent for about five hundred dollars and started making paper.
+His venture wasn't financially successful, and Keller later was unable to afford to renew his patent.
 Voelter has been credited in Germany as the first to make paper from wood pulp.